 A Toronto Guide

-A day and a half at the fabulous Thompson Hotel, lunch at Nadege Patisserie & an afternoon at the Bata Shoe Museum.
+Lounging at the fabulous Thompson Hotel, lunch at Nadege Patisserie, and an afternoon at the Bata Shoe Museum.
 Let's take a trip to some of Toronto's hottest places this 2017.

-Toronto/the 6 is a trendy city for people who are interested in fashion and enthusiastic for a little taste.
-Because Toronto was named seventh best city to visit by the New York Times, we have to mention the three chicest spots to visit this spring/summer 2017.
+Toronto a.k.a. the 6 is a trendsetting city full of people who are interested in fashion and enthusiastic for a little taste.
+Because Toronto was named seventh best city to visit by the New York Times, we have to mention the three chicest spots to visit in the summer.

 Before arriving to the city book a room at the Thompson hotel.
-It's the place to be.
-Here you'll have access to the amazing rooftop pool and bar, where you will definitely forget about your responsibilities by enjoying a sip of mimosa with the coolest view of the city.
+It's the place to be at.
+Here you'll have access to the amazing rooftop pool and bar.
+You will definitely forget about your responsibilities by enjoying a sip of mimosa with the coolest view of the city.
 Superb ambience.

 After enjoying a little sun bathing, go back to your room and get ready to grab some lunch.
-A blazer, some ripped denim, black booties, Ray Ban sunglasses and a couple of rings will do!
-It's a 15 min walk from the hotel, so walk.
+A blazer, some ripped denim, black booties, Ray Ban sunglasses, and a couple of rings will do!
+It's a 15 min walk from the hotel, so hit the streets.
 Queen St W is one of the hippest neighbourhoods in city.
-Here you'll find vintage shops of all kinds and stunning murals; walking really helps you grasp the lifestyle of a Torontonian.
+Here you'll find vintage shops of all kinds and stunning murals.
+Walking really helps you grasp the lifestyle of a Torontonian.

-So, let's start of with a little lunch to energize the day.
-Nadege Patisserie, is a beautiful little french boutique where you can find the best macaroons and baguettes in the city.
+So, let's start off with a little lunch to energize the day.
+Nadege Patisserie is a beautiful little french boutique where you can find the best macaroons and baguettes in the city.

-My favourite is the brie cheese baguette and a glass of freshly squeezed OJ, plus two or three delicious macaroons to go.
+My favourite is the brie cheese baguette and a glass of freshly squeezed OJ, maybe two or three delicious macaroons to go.

-Known from its fine cuisine and the large selection of pastries, the location's appearance is minimalist and french, two amazing combinations.
-The bright white walls, and the colourful food make the perfect recipe for the finest pictures.
+A place known from its fine cuisine and the large selection of pastries.
+The location's appearance is minimalist and french--two amazing combinations.
+The bright white walls and the colourful food make the perfect recipe for the finest pictures.

-Afterwards, head towards Bloor and Bay, an intersection where fashionable high end designer stores live.
-For example: Chanel, Dolce & Gabbana, Prada, Burberry and so on.
+Afterwards, head towards Bloor and Bay.
+An intersection where fashionable high end designer stores live like Chanel, Club Monaco, Prada, and so on.
 Walk along Bloor St. and admire the architecture that blends a European influence with modern day western society.
 Your destination is 327 Bloor St W, better known as the Bata Shoe Museum.

-Apart from the beautiful architecture of the building, there is so much to experience in this museum.
+There is so much to experience in this museum.
 Shoes have a special way of telling us what people feel, want and like.
-They have existed for thousands of years and in every period of time; shoes def tell a story.
+They have existed for thousands of years and in every period of time.
 From ancient Egyptian sandals to Chinese bound foot shoes, and glamorous celebrity heels.

 My favourite, a pair of Marilyn Monroe’s red high heels.
 Maybe I'm being bias because I admire her, & her fashion style.